 At sixteen, Billy attended the Maryland Gifted and Talented Institute for High School Students.
 It was here when he first heard about Berklee School of Music.
 At seventeen he went to the Shenandoah Music Camp and heard one of Stanley Clarke's recordings featuring Tony Williams.
 After listening to one of Miles Davis’ recording that also featured Tony, Billy said he was mesmerized by this drummers style.
 He was overwhelmed with the sound and kept trying to learn this technique, but felt as if he didn't have enough hands.
 Billy learned that Tony Williams' teacher was Alan Dawson who had taught at Berklee at one time and was still teaching privately in the area.
 He had no doubt about what to do next.
 Move to Boston and attend Berklee College of Music.

 Eventually Dave Holland invited Billy to join his quintet.
 As the drummer for the Dave Holland Quintet, he brought an element of funk to the band, creating a new sound for them and helped to catapult them into a premiere group in jazz.
 Critics frequently lauded his performances, particularly his expertise with odd meters.
 He received Grammy Awards for his work with Dave Holland as well as several nominations.
 Billy later joined Chris Botti's band.
-Chris had just landed an opening spot for Sting's tour which enabled Billy to play to a more diverse audience.
+Chris' band forged opportunities to perform with Sting, Glady's Knight, Burt Bacharach, Steven Tyler, John Mayer.
+Billy was also able to perform live and record with world renowned cellist Yo-Yo Ma.

 The drummer, educator and now author is sharing his experiences with his fans around the world.
 However he always says nothing is greater than sharing each and every moment of his history as well as knowledge with his students at Berklee.
 Billy says “no doubt besides my family my students are my greatest inspiration.”